-Daily Skin Care Routine to Obtain and Maintain Beautiful Skin
+Daily Skin Care Routine to Obtain and Maintain Beautiful, Clear Skin

-The best way to maintain the results of your facials, or to get better skin even without facials, is with top-notch care at home.
-Better care at home also allows you to get facials a little less often.
-If you are on a budget and don't think you can get good skin without spending a lot, know that the best place to spend your money is going to be your skin care routine at home, not facials.
-It is also recommended that you give yourself a facial once a week, or more if recommended by your Esthetician.
-This routine assumes professionally recommended products, so please fill out the form for a free skin care consultation by email as soon as possible !
+The best way to maintain the results of your facials, or to get clear skin without facials, is with top-notch care at home.
+If you're on a budget and don't think you can get clear skin without spending a lot, know that the best place to spend your money is going to be your skin care routine at home, not facials.
+It is also recommended that you once or twice a week.

 Not everyone needs all of these steps, so please read them carefully.